josedv82/Swift_Learning_Resources/README.md

 # Swift Learning Resources
-### A document is to keep track of resources I am using (have used) to learn Swift programming.
+### A document to keep track of resources I am using (or have used) to learn Swift programming.
 It is also intended to help those getting started on IOS development without any previous Swift experience by sharing my approach.

 ##### Jose Fernandez